jackapbutler/Dengue-Fever-Outbreaks/README.md

 The data was cleaned in excel and new feature variables such as "day of week" were extracted.
 I approached the problem as a regression problem.
 I used scikit-learn's regressors in the "DengAi Sklearn Models" jupyter notebook.
 I also tried a neural network solution with Keras in the "DengAi Neural Networks" jupyter notebook.
 My final submissions placed me in the top 71st percentile of entries.

-In hindsight I could also have used multivariate time series analysis but I wanted to gain experience with keras and scikit-learn.
+In hindsight I could have also tried multivariate time series analysis.

 # Frequency by year and city
 ![Image of framework](https://github.com/jackapbutler/Dengue-Fever-Outbreaks/blob/master/frequency.PNG)